jrosen48/utk-homepage/content/about-source.md

 \hangindent=2em
 Rosenberg, J. M. (February, 2019). *Making sense of recent advances in the Technological Pedagogical Content Knowledge framework*.
 English International Congress at the Universidad Tecnical de Norte, Ibarra, Ecuador.

-\hangindent=2em
-Rosenberg, J. M. (March, 2016). *An introduction to R for programming and statistical analysis in education*.
-Georgia Southern University College of Education, Statesboro, GA.

 ### Other Presentations

 \hangindent=2em